ucquantum/momentum/bylaws.md

 ## Article VII: Amendments

-### Section 1: Bylaws may be amended by a majority vote and follow the election requirements stipulated in Article V. The only mandatory bylaw election is during the Spring election meeting.
+### Section 1: A designated meeting in Spring Quarter will be hosted to resolve the application process for new board members and ammend the bylaws.
+Bylaws may be amended by a majority vote and follow the election requirements stipulated in Article V. The only mandatory bylaw election is during the Spring election meeting.

-### Section 2: Non-standard amendment proposals and bylaw changes will require a unanimous vote from officers or be added to the list of amendments for the Spring election (decided by the party or individual submitting the amendment).
+### Section 2: Non-standard amendment proposals and bylaw changes will require a unanimous vote from board members or be added to the list of amendments for the Spring election (decided by the party or individual submitting the amendment).
 Only the Spring elections will have a full vote for amendments.

-### Section 3: Officer nominations and suggested bylaw amendments must be submitted to a current officer within two weeks of voting.
+### Section 3: Officer nominations and suggested bylaw amendments must be submitted to a current board member within two weeks of voting.
 Nominations are open and members can nominate themselves.